mikachip/chatbot-ui/README.md

 **Changes**
 - Merge token + price count PR
 - Update token cap logic to always allow maximum download
+- System prompt from last conversation is default for new conversation

 # See below for original readme